PennyLaneAI/qml/dependencies/README.md

 ### `requirements-core.in`

-This file specifies the fundamental execution dependencies that are automatically installed and available to **all** PennyLane demonstrations by default.
-Demos can then specify additional, unique dependencies in their individual `requirements.in` files within their respective demo directories.
+This file specifies the fundamental execution dependencies that are automatically installed and available to **all** QML demonstrations by default.
+If you are contributing a new demo, it is unlikely that you will need to modify this file.
+Additional dependencies, unique to a specific demo, can be specified in the individual `requirements.in` files within the respective demo directories.

 *   **Location:** `./requirements-core.in`
 *   **Purpose:** Defines baseline dependencies for all demos.